NoNotNotes/Yuubi/content/CMPA/Q&A/Sample Exams/NP1.md

 >[!FAQ]- Rationalization
 >Option 3 alters the "Expanded Program for Immunization", and is the wrong option.
 In the first place, primary health care is not *exclusive*, but *inclusive*.

 Considerations are made regarding the health services being provided to the people.
-These have to be to be available acceptable, affordable and accessible to the people to reach the success of Primary Health Care.
+These have to be to be available, acceptable, affordable and accessible to the people to reach the success of Primary Health Care.
 Which criteria questions whether the health service is offered in health care facilities or is provided on a regular and organized manner?
 - [ ] Acceptability
 - [ ] Affordability
 - [ ] Accessibility